Sharon Corder

 Sharon Corder is an American writer, producer, and educator based in Toronto, Ontario, Canada.
 With her husband Jack Blum, she has written and produced more than fifty hours of television drama for both Canadian and American broadcasters.
 In 2005, Blum and Corder began Reel Canada, their non-profit organization dedicated to celebrating Canadian film.

 Biography

 Early life and education

 Born in Waco, Texas into a military family, Corder moved across the American Southwest according to her father's deployments, including Hawaii and Japan.
-She trained in theatre at the University of California at Davis.
+She trained in theatre at the University of California, Davis.

 Career

 In the mid-1970s, Corder moved to Vancouver to pursue a theatrical career.
 There, she founded the Genesis Company Theatre, playing leading roles as an actor in travelling productions across Canada.
 In 1985, she met and began working with Jack Blum, who would become her co-writer and co-producer on Canadian television series like Traders, Catwalk, and Power Play.

 In 1998, Corder and Blum wrote and produced Babyface, which premiered at the Director’s Fortnight in Cannes.